willstepp/writings/hunger/hunger-notes.md

+"How strange, mama.
+How strange in winter for the fruit to grow."

 VICTORY CELEBRATION: He feels an emptiness, as if he was watching himself from the outside.
 No core to his actions.
 He could not understand why.
 Helping the village.
 There was a quiet voice.
 He realized it was something he had forgotten.
 Do what I